How much does it cost to remove rubbish?

 Estimated costs of rubbish removalists

-The particular item of furniture you need moving, as well as the distance you need the furniture moved, are likely to determine how much you’re furniture removalist will cost.
-We’ve had a look at the typical prices charged on a range of common furniture removal tasks, to give you some sense of how the market looks.
+How much does rubbish removal cost in the UK?
+It depends on different factors.
+The item you're planning to dispose of, as well as the distance you need the item moved, are likely to determine how much your rubbish removalist will cost.
+We’ve had a look at the typical prices charged on a range of common rubbish removal and waste clearance tasks to give you some sense of how the market looks.

-There’s a whole bunch of listings around in which people have advertised for others’ to come and take away their rubbish.
-So if you’re stuck for what to include in your listing, have a read of those who’ve done it before.
+There’s a whole bunch of listings around in which people have advertised for others to come and take away their rubbish.
+So, if you’re stuck on what to include in your listing, have a read of those who’ve done it before and know how much they charge for rubbish clearance.